richmahn/en_tn/2jn/front/intro.md

 #### What is hospitality? ####

 Hospitality was an important concept in the Ancient Near East.
 It was important to be friendly towards a foreigner or outsiders and provide help to them if they needed it.
-John wanted beleivers to offer hospitality to guest.
+John wanted beleivers to offer hospitality to guests.
 But, he did not want believers to offer hospitality to false teachers.

 #### Who were the people John spoke against? ####